Powerline Blog: Ilhan Omar Received Asylum Under False Name, Married Brother | Breitbart

 The Powerline blog claimed in an investigative report published Thursday that Rep. Ilhan Omar (D-MN) not only married her brother, but also received asylum as a child after her family used a false name.

-The extensive blog post was written by David Sternberg, who did much of the initial reporting on Omar that was re-traced by the Minneapolis Star Tribune after a state ethics investigation revealed last month that she had filed joint tax returns for two years with one man while married to another.
+The extensive blog post was written by David Steinberg, who did much of the initial reporting on Omar that was re-traced by the Minneapolis Star Tribune after a state ethics investigation revealed last month that she had filed joint tax returns for two years with one man while married to another.

-Sternberg claims that Omar is actually one of five siblings in the Elmi family from Somalia.
+Steinberg claims that Omar is actually one of five siblings in the Elmi family from Somalia.
 Three of the siblings were granted asylum in the United Kingdom, while two were granted asylum in the United States, including the father, Sternberg alleges.

 He further alleges: “The Omar family is a second, unrelated family which was being granted asylum by the United States.
 The Omars allowed Ilhan, her genetic sister Sahra, and her genetic father Nur Said to use false names to apply for asylum as members of the Omar family.”

-Sternberg also alleges that Rep. Omar married her alleged brother, Ahmed Nur Said Elmi, in 2009: he had already reportedly been granted asylum in the UK.
+Steinberg also alleges that Rep. Omar married her alleged brother, Ahmed Nur Said Elmi, in 2009: he had already reportedly been granted asylum in the UK.
 Following the marriage, he allegedly went on to study at North Dakota State University.

 Elmi allegedly lived with her and with Ahmed Hirsi, the father of her children and the man to whom she says she had been married in an Islamic ceremony in 2002, while he studied.
 He allegedly left the U.S. shortly thereafter.